Benderx2/R3X/README.md

 Official repository for the R3X (REX) virtual machine.
 See docs/REX.html for more details.<br>
 ![Alt text](http://i.imgur.com/c97xG9g.png "R3X Running on Linux64 with example program and debugger")
 <h1>What is REX?</h1>
-R3X is a runtime environment for portable applications. it has currently been ported to x86, x86-64, PPC, and ARM architectures and runs on Linux as well as Windows.<br>
+R3X is a runtime environment for portable applications.
+It's similar to Java, just remove the JIT and the GC part. :P it has currently been ported to x86, x86-64, PPC, and ARM architectures and runs on Linux as well as Windows.<br>
 <br>

 R3X programs are compiled to it's own bytecode, which can be run using the VM and are architecture independent.
 The main goal for R3X is to create an environment which offers maximum portability, while ensuring performance and features.